ros2-split-gbp/cyclonedds-release/docs/manual/options.md

 The default value is: "auto".

+#### //CycloneDDS/Domain/Discovery/EnableTopicDiscoveryEndpoints
+Boolean

+This element controls whether the built-in endpoints for topic discovery are created and used to exchange topic discovery information.

+The default value is: "false".

 #### //CycloneDDS/Domain/Discovery/ExternalDomainId
 Text

 An override for the domain id, to be used in discovery and for determining the port number mapping.
 This allows creating multiple domains in a single process while making them appear as a single domain on the network.
 The value "default" disables the override.

 The default value is: "default".

+#### //CycloneDDS/Domain/Discovery/LeaseDuration
+Number-with-unit

+This setting controls the default participant lease duration.
+The unit must be specified explicitly.
+Recognised units: ns, us, ms, s, min, hr, day.

+The default value is: "10 s".

 #### //CycloneDDS/Domain/Discovery/MaxAutoParticipantIndex